-19. If another court or any U.S., state or foreign governmental agency should request, subpoena, or order the production of Confidential Discovery Materials from any Party that have been produced by any other Party, the Party receiving such a request shall promptly notify the Producing Party in writing.
-Should the Producing Party object to the production, it may seek appropriate relief from the appropriate court or agency, and pending such a request and, if necessary, the entry of an appropriate stay order, the Pearty receiving the request shall not produce the material in dispute so long as it may lawfully refuse.
+Deleted: Party, Class Party or Third Party ("Originating Party") shall not delay or refuse to do so on grounds that such documents or shall promptly notify the Producing Party in writing.
+Should the Producing Party object to the production, it may seek appropriate relief from the appropriate court or agency, and pending such a request and, if necessary, the entry of an appropriate stay order, the Party receiving the request shall not produce the material in dispute so long as it may lawfully refuse.